-So, the scalability of trading methods are very important to consider.
+So, the scalability of trading methods is very important to consider.
 They are not infinite.
 Some are scalable to a very high level, but there is always a limit.
 The hit-and-run methods obviously do experience problems because they are hit-and-run and they can be hit.
 So, guys, sorry about that.
 Bill is still there; I have to work a little bit, but I’m working on it.

 Ciao, guys.
 See you next time.

 Enjoyed it?
 Click the link below and you will be noticed as soon as new material is available.